Pavel Durov, who achieved success at a young age due to his unique abilities, can motivate a lot of young people

 - Learn to type without looking at the keyboard.
 Time is the most valuable thing you have, so you should think about what you are writing about, not about the location of the letter.
 Decisions have to be quick, and actions immediate; don’t put things off for later.

 - Spend as little time as possible watching TV, “hanging out” on the internet, and playing games.
-The same rule applies for social networks.
+The same rule applies to social networks.